Let’s demystify Oregon trusts

 You create a revocable trust during your lifetime.
 You can also alter or revoke it at any time.

-An irrevocable trust is one that cannot be- once the property is transferred into the trust itself, nobody, not even the trustmaker, can change the terms.
+An irrevocable trust cannot be revoked once the property is transferred into the trust itself.
+Nobody, not even the trustmaker, can change the terms.
 Each of these types of trusts has their place, depending on your financial goals and your estate plan.

 This can be a great way to give back to a cause you care about, while reducing the imposition of estate and gift taxes.
 Ask your estate planning attorney about charitable remainder trusts (CRTs) as well.

 This option is a safe way to pass along financial assets to loved ones.
 It is a type of revocable trust that can avoid probate.

 Special needs trust